faithvoid/script.cortanaserverbrowser/README.md

 ## Bugs:
 - Notifier has a 1/60 chance per minute of crashing when a game is launched outside of CSB.
 Not sure how to rectify it.
 It's rare, but it CAN happen, so listing it as a bug here.
 - Sometimes game events don't show up the first time.
 This doesn't seem to be XBMC-specific, as this happens when loading the RSS feed in my PC's browser too.
 Just try loading it again and it should work.
 - If a "Session" menu is empty, don't panic!
 It most likely means nobody's playing right now, or that your network isn't reaching the servers properly.
-Double-check the Insignia/XLink Kai websites to verify this.
+Double-check the Insignia/XLink Kai websites on another device to verify this.
 - You tell me.

 ## TODO: